 This app lets you extend the default Jira issue levels via issue linking.
 So you can flexibly add levels of hierarchy below epics or between any issue types.

 Instead of having to configure the hierarchy as in Advanced Roadmaps, with Hierarchy for Jira, you can simply link up issues in any hierarchical order using a custom parent/child linkage.
 Then you'll be able to view the hierarchy you've created in extension to Jira's default hierarchy in a nested tree view.

 This functionality makes it possible to create an epic>story>task>sub-task issue hierarchy or an epic>feature>story>sub-task hierarchy, which is a limitation with Advanced Roadmap.

 In this example, we've created a custom link "parent of / child of" to make the custom hierarchy epic>feature>story>task>sub-task:

 If you already have existing issue links representing the parent/child relationship, you can select the respective link type to build the hierarchy directly from the app.

 You get complete freedom to create any issue hierarchy you like using your own prefered link type.
 Another advantage with Hierarchy for Jira is that you can use a different issue hierarchy in every project, since the app doesn't require you to stick to any specific structure.

 The app also lets you visualise your extended issue hierarchy, display any project, release, or filter at any level of granularity, and display any field you like.
-It gives you a mechanism to export your issues to a CSV while retaining their hierarchy, and track the story point or time progress of each level.

 Note: Hierarchy for Jira doesn’t currently support roadmap creation, so users who need this feature may want to use Advanced Roadmaps as well.